Benefits of the Cleavers Plant: A Spring Herb for Health

 No content available.

 You may not be familiar with the cleavers plant (Galium Aparine), though you’ve probably come across this unassuming “weed” outdoors in your yard, along a street, or in a park.
 It’s not as flashy as the yellow-flowered dandelion.
-But, like to the dandelion, cleavers is also an edible plant with medicinal uses, joining many other wild plants, including violet, chickweed, purslane, and stinging nettle.
+But, just like the dandelion, cleavers are also an edible plant with medicinal uses, joining many other wild plants, including violet, chickweed, purslane, and stinging nettle.
 Other common names for cleavers are goose grass, bedstraw, and cleaver wort.

 How to Identify Cleavers